dreamgrove/dreamgrove/content/balance/Compendium.md

 **If you have one 10.7 Spark and one socket for it, follow these steps:**

-Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl and socket this piece.
+- Craft Life-bound Bindings with Toxified Armor Patch at 418 ilvl and socket this piece.
 They will upgrade to 421 ilvl when Week 0 begins.
-<br>During Week 0, obtain your first Shadowflame Spark and craft Slimy Expulsion Boots if you haven't already.
+- During Week 0, obtain your first Shadowflame Spark and craft Slimy Expulsion Boots if you haven't already.
-<br>In Week 1, you won't receive any Shadowflame Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
+- In Week 1, you won't receive any Shadowflame Sparks, but you should upgrade your Slimy Expulsion Boots to 447 ilvl.
-<br>During Week 2, use your second Shadowflame Spark to craft a 447 ilvl Primal Molten Spellblade.
+- During Week 2, use your second Shadowflame Spark to craft a 447 ilvl Primal Molten Spellblade.
 With this, you'll want to Crest a M+ Offhand up to 441 ilvl.
-<br>Keep your 421 Wrists until Week 4 of the raid.
+- Keep your 421 Wrists until Week 4 of the raid.

 If you loot a Mythic weapon or vault a weapon before you craft your second Shadowflame Spark, use the first method (belt your second spark).
 <br>If you loot socketed Wrists from M+ before you craft your second Shadowflame Spark, use the first method (belt your second spark).